bendqh1/css/drupal/bartik_two_site_brandings_rtl.md

-Create two site branding blocks, one for site name and site slogan and one for the logo.
+Create two site branding blocks, one for sitename-siteslogan and one for the logo.

+## Make sitename-siteslogan and logo one on top the other

 ```css
 @media screen and (max-width: 1290px) {